 How we process personal information

-In accordance with the Data Protection Act, and the forthcoming General Data Protection Regulation, we process ‘personal data’ based on the condition of ‘legitimate business interest’.
+In accordance with the Data Protection Act, and the now in effect General Data Protection Regulation, we process ‘personal data’ based on the condition of ‘legitimate interest’.
 We collect and use data strictly for business-to-business marketing communications (i.e, we don’t collect or use data for reasons other than to communicate our business services to other businesses/organisations).

 Our control of and obligation to personal data is as follows: